RasaHQ/rasa/README.md

 *Release steps*:
 1. Make sure all dependencies are up to date (**especially Rasa SDK**)
-    - For Rasa SDK that means first creating a [new Rasa SDK release](https://github.com/RasaHQ/rasa-sdk#steps-to-release-a-new-version) (make sure the version numbers between the new Rasa and Rasa SDK releases match)
+    - For Rasa SDK, except in the case of a micro release, that means first creating a [new Rasa SDK release](https://github.com/RasaHQ/rasa-sdk#steps-to-release-a-new-version) (make sure the version numbers between the new Rasa and Rasa SDK releases match)
     - Once the tag with the new Rasa SDK release is pushed and the package appears on [pypi](https://pypi.org/project/rasa-sdk/), the dependency in the rasa repository can be resolved (see below).
 2. In case of a minor release, create a new branch that corresponds to the new release, e.g.
    ```bash